therealjacinto/generic-tornado-website/README.md

+### Welcome!

 This repository aims to provide a generic, login-required website back-end using the [tornado](http://www.tornadoweb.org/en/stable/) framework written in python.
 This repository provides a working website (with minimal effort to setup) that includes 3 webpages: login, main menu, and a new user page.

 There are a few key features I included that every private website requires:
 * A login system: In this repository, login is controlled using Google Oauth2.
 It is setup so that the user must provide their google credentials and google will send a token to the back-end once their account has been verified.
 There are two reasons why authentication was done this way.
 First, to provide an example of how to setup Google Oauth2 in a website, and second, to avoid the need of storing passwords in the database.
 Which brings us to our next feature...